Everybody would agree that the launch of a startup is extremely popular these days. Startups

 There is no time to stop learning, even if you have good technical knowledge and experience, and know exactly what are you doing.
-Especially in the IT world, where everything is in constant evolvement and does not stay at the same place, it is very important to be able to keep up with the changes and market tendencies.
-So, in order to stay productive in the software industry one should be able to learn all the time whether in formal or informal way.
+Especially in the IT world, where everything is in the constant evolvement and does not stay in the same place, it is very important to be able to keep up with the changes and market tendencies.
+So, in order to stay productive in the software industry one should be able to learn all the time whether in a formal or informal way.

 Accepting that it's a risky business and dealing with it

 It may be obvious but still it is worth mentioning.
 You may face a money loss, a lot of stress and failures.
 There may be plenty of unplanned situations, which cause you troubles in financial and mental way, but you have to be ready for it.
 It is a risky business not only for founders, but also for investors and employees.
 Nevertheless, successful companies did not avoid such pitfalls on their way.
 The route for prosperity will probably not be very smooth.
 This way, you have to be ready for it, figure out and examine the possible risks, and be prepared to deal with them.

 Of course, following all the characteristics above does not guarantee an immediate and

 constant success for your startup, but these features are the ones that successful companies definitely share.
 When you are

 about to launch a startup, your product and your customers must come first.
 You should find

 your market niche, focus on it, decide on your target audience, and deliver your customers a

 solution, which would satisfy their needs.
 Do not forget about hiring and valuing the team,

 which must be not only a group of professionals, but also the people who share the vision of